haileyhoyat/pip/docs/html/ux-research-design/guidance.md

 _For a more in-depth overview of personas and using them in open source projects, this [resource from Simply Secure](https://simplysecure.org/blog/personas) may be helpful._

 Personas are abstractions or archetypes of people who might use your tool.
 It often takes the form of a quick portrait including things like — name, age range, job title, enough to give you a sense of who this person is.
-You can capture this information into a [persona template](https://simplysecure.org/resources/persona-template-tech.pdf) and share them with your open source community as a resource see [examples from the Gitlab UX Team](https://about.gitlab.com/handbook/marketing/strategic-marketing/roles-personas/).
+You can capture this information into a [persona template](https://simplysecure.org/resources/persona-template-tech.pdf) and share them with your open source community as a resource.
+See [examples from the Gitlab UX Team](https://about.gitlab.com/handbook/marketing/strategic-marketing/roles-personas/).

 Personas are particularly useful to help ground a feature design in priorities for specific needs of specific users.
 This helps provide useful constraints into the design process, so that you can focus your work, and not try to make every feature a swiss army knife of solutions for every user.